-Taking Initiative in the first place
+Taking Initiative in the first place; an analysis

 My house and most of my immediate neighbors are a bit secluded from the rest of the neighborhood.
 Which makes our street perfect spot for dumping trash.
 Beer cans, water bottles, game waste (stupid hunters), all end up along my street line.
 In New England, spring is breaking out.
 The rampant problem with littering has once again begun.
 The other day, I even picked up two 6 packs right beneath my mailbox.